 Do I want to join a sorority?
 That is a question that many young women attending college ask themselves.
 Sorority offers students a way to get involved on campus and become connected with like-minded women.
 But, how do you decide if being a sorority woman is for you?

 The first step is learning what sorority really is.
 Let’s put aside stereotypes we see in movies and think about what the sorority experience is like in real life.

 Sororities are values-based social organizations that provide many opportunities to

 Build professional skills

 Sororities were founded based on values.
 Today those values guide the programming and events each chapter hosts.
+These programs and the sorority environment prepare women to academically succeed and build the skills employers want to see most.
 Sororities are also social organizations.
 Chapters host socials and sisterhood events to create and deepen friendships.

 Sororities are designed to be environments that foster personal growth and friendship for women.

-Once you have joined a sorority and participated in initiation, you become a lifelong member of that organization.
+If you decide to join a sorority and once you have participated in initiation, you become a lifelong member of that organization.

 Joining a sorority is a personal decision and one that requires knowing what being a sorority member entails.
-Before making your decision, you should do the proper research.
-Joining a sorority isn’t going to be right for everyone, and that’s okay!
-But the best way to find out is to go through recruitment
+Before making your decision, you should do the proper research and this website is a great place to start!